 Ubuntu has a snap service built in, but sometimes it is hard to kill when reboot or shutdown.
 If the progress cannot be killed easily, the system will handle some time (default value is 90s).

-So one solution is change the killing time for progress.
+So one solution is to change the killing time for progress.

 First, we need to have Administrator Permission on Linux.
 Execute the command:

-Then follow the message on screen to enter your passwords.
+Then follow the message on the screen to enter your passwords.

 “Nano” is a text editor built in Ubuntu, so we can use it.
 Execute the command:

-Use your keyboard arrow keys to move cursor down to find a line called:
+Use your keyboard arrow keys to move the cursor down to find a line called:

-Delete the # and change the time to be 10s, like below:
+Delete the # and change the time to 10s, like below: